Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Methodology

 \subsection{Spatial-Temporal Transformer}

-Inspired by \cite{chen2022bidirectional, yu2020spatio, wang2023navistar}, we have developed a spatial-temporal transformer network to abstract the correlation of agents' movement along spatial-temporal dimensions.
-Particularly, spatial or temporal dependencies can be represented as multiple attention maps, as shown in Fig.~\ref{fig:attention}.
-In the spatial transformer, the input data $\mathbf{X}$ is first fed into a positional encoding (PE) layer for sequence information encoding based on \cite{vaswani2017attention}.
-Subsequently, the input data proceeds in the proper order through a layer normalization block (LN), a multihead spatial attention layer, and a feed-forward network (FFN), as shown in Fig.~\ref{fig:F4}.
-Additionally, residual connections are deployed to stabilize the network.
-The core of the spatial-temporal transformer is the attention mechanism, where the calculation of the multihead spatial or temporal attention layer is defined as follows:
+Drawing inspiration from \cite{chen2022bidirectional, yu2020spatio, wang2023navistar, mao2023leapfrog}, we designed a spatial-temporal transformer network to abstract the correlation of pairwise agents across spatial-temporal dimensions.
+Whereas spatial and temporal dependencies are represented by the relative importance in the attention maps (Fig.~\ref{fig:attention}).
+For the spatial transformer, the input sequence $\mathbf{X}$ is first processed by a positional encoding layer to incorporate sequence information \cite{vaswani2017attention}.
+The pre-processed data then passes sequentially through a layer normalization block (LN), a multihead mask attention layer, and a feed-forward network (FFN) (Fig.~\ref{fig:F4}), with residual connections employed to stabilize training.
+At the core of the spatial-temporal transformer is the attention mechanism, which the vanilla multihead attention mechanism is defined as follows:

 where $f_{\rm{fc}}$ is a fully connected layer, $\rm{head}_{(\cdot)}$ denotes $\rm i$-th head in the multihead attention with $\rm{i} \in [1,\cdots,\rm{h}]$, $\rm \mathbf{Q}_{\rm{}}^{i}, \rm \mathbf{K}_{\rm{}}^{i}, \rm \mathbf{V}_{\rm{}}^{i}$ are $\rm i$-th query matrix, key matrix, and value matrix with the dimension $\rm d_{h}$.